-- 5. Install the processor in the socket: - a) Align the processor with the socket keys on the ZIF socket. - b) Set the processor lightly in the socket.
-Because the system uses a ZIF processor socket, do not use force.
-When the processor is positioned correctly, it drops down into the socket with minimal pressure. - c) Close the processor shield. - d) Rotate the socket release lever down until it is locked in position.
+- Install the processor in the socket: - a) Identify the pin-1 corner of the processor by locating the tiny gold triangle on one corner of the processor.
+Place this corner in the same corner of the ZIF socket identified by a corresponding triangle on the system board. - b) Align the pin-1 corner of the processor with the pin-1 corner of the system board. - c) Set the processor lightly in the socket. - Because the system uses a ZIF processor socket, do not use force.
+When the processor is positioned correctly, it drops down into the socket with minimal pressure. - d) Close the processor shield. - e) Rotate the socket-release lever near the label marked CLOSE 1st until it is locked in position. - Similarly, rotate the socket-release lever near the label marked OPEN 1st to the locked position.